 Decades of inquiry into the nature of my own mind through meditation provided me with an endless stream of inner conversations about thought, meaning, and the ability to cultivate states of attention and compassion.

 When I became a first-time (only-time) parent at the tender age of 43, I wanted my daughter to eventually be able to train her own mind and understand the nature of her subjective experience.

-After reading books and taking webinars and learning how to introduce children to mindfulness, I began formal training with Mindful Schools in 2013 and in 2017 became certified.
-This provides me with a solid structure for the delivery of mindfulness to children, and to help parents, teachers, and other stakeholders understand what it is and what it isn’t.
+This, along with multiple silent retreats, provides me with a solid structure for the delivery of mindfulness to children, and to help parents, teachers, and other stakeholders understand what it is and what it isn’t.

-If you are a parent or teacher or community stakeholder who would like to see what mindfulness looks like in the classroom, feel free to contact me at firstname.lastname@example.org and put mindfulness in the subject line.
+If you are a parent or teacher or community stakeholder who would like to see what mindfulness looks like in the classroom or in life, feel free to contact me at email@example.com and put mindfulness in the subject line.